Minnesota Mesothelioma Lawyer

 The Minnesota Department of Health is responsible for the laws in the state that govern the handling of asbestos and the protection of workers and residents.

-Workers on asbestos abatement projects must be licensed and trained to work with it safely.
-These contractors must pay abatement fees and notify the Department of Health before beginning work on any project that involves asbestos.
+Workers on asbestos abatement projects must be licensed and trained to work with asbestos safely.
+These contractors must pay abatement fees and notify the Department of Health before beginning work on any project involving asbestos.

-There are also strict rules regarding how asbestos should be handled and contained when it is disposed of in designated landfills.
+There are also strict rules regarding how asbestos should be handled and contained when disposed of in designated landfills.

 Cancer Care in Minnesota